 The History of Military Spouse Appreciation Day

-Military Spouse Appreciation Day originated in the United States during the 1984, during the height of the Cold War.
+Originating in the United States during 1984, at the height of the Cold War.
 It was created by President Ronald Reagan, who wanted to raise awareness about just how much spousal commitment helps military personnel get through the worst of times, as well as celebrate the immense love these husbands and wives have for each other that makes this commitment possible.
 Since then, every US President has celebrated the day each year and has encouraged the world’s population to do just the same, recognising not just the risk which military personnel expose themselves to every day of the year, but also to the supportive families who make their many struggles bearable.
 The holiday takes place the Friday preceding Mother’s Day.

 How to Celebrate Military Spouse Appreciation Day